ipld/go-ipld-prime/schema/gen/go/HACKME_maybe.md

 - generally "seem fine"
 - certainly makes sense to be able to 'IsNull' on it like any other Node.
-- if in practice the maybe is embeded, we can return an internal pointer to it just fine, so there's no obvious runtime perf reason not to.
+- if in practice the maybe is embedded, we can return an internal pointer to it just fine, so there's no obvious runtime perf reason not to.

 Arguments against: